Best Things to Do and See in Metro Cebu

 Museo de Parian – Jesuit House of 1730

-Museo de Parian also known as Jesuit House Museum is one of the oldest houses in the Philippines.
-The fact that the Jesuit house was transformed several times over many centuries was evident after discovering a coin buried in the house, which was supposedly used during the age of the Ming dynasty.
+Museo de Parian, also known as Jesuit House Museum, is one of the oldest houses in the Philippines.
+The fact that the Jesuit house was transformed several times over many centuries was evident after discovering a coin buried in the place, which was supposedly used during the age of the Ming dynasty.
 Read more: Museo de Parian – Jesuit House of 1730 in Cebu

 Taboan Public Market

-Taboan is a public market in Cebu where you can buy affordable dried mangoes, fresh fruits, Chorizo de Cebu, Otap and dried seafood like dried squid and danggit.
-This is a perfect one-stop-shop for pasalubong.
-Make this place as last stop of your tour unless you want to roam around the city with strong dried fish smell.
+Taboan is a public market in Cebu where you can buy affordable dried mangoes, fresh fruits, Chorizo de Cebu, Otap, and dried seafood like dried squid and danggit.
+This is a perfect one-stop shop for pasalubong.
+Make this place as last stop of your tour unless you want to roam around the city with a strong dried fish smell.

 Tops Lookout in Busay

-Located about 2,000 feet about sea level you will find Tops.
-This is a popular sightseeing spot and offers stunning views of Cebu, the islands of Mactan as well as Bohol and Olango.
+Located about 2,000 feet above sea level, you will find Tops.
+This is a popular sightseeing spot and offers stunning views of Cebu, the islands of Mactan, and Bohol, and Olango.
 There are picnic areas available here for daytime picnics or evening parties.
-Make sure your vehicle is in good order though as the climb up here can be very steep.
+Make sure your vehicle is in good order, though, as the climb up here can be very steep.

 Temple of Leah

 Located in Busay, it’s a huge garden with a lot of flowering plants.
-A highly instagrammable spot but its quite far from the city.
-It’s also near Temple of Leah and the Tops Lookout.
+A highly instagrammable spot, but it’s pretty far from the city.
+It’s also near the Temple of Leah and the Tops Lookout.

 Eat Lechon Cebu